 Other Tufts's special collections include those of the W. Van Alan Clark, Jr. Library at the School of the Museum of Fine Arts (SMFA), the Hirsch Health Sciences Library, the Lilly Music Library, and the Webster Family Library at the Cummings School of Veterinary Medicine.

 Tisch Special Collections are exclusively rare books.
-Tufts's publications, University records, and archival collections (mainly non-book) can be found at Digital Collections and Archives.
+Tufts's publications, University records, and archival collections (mainly non-book) can be found at the Tufts Archival Research Center.